Models for the Human Tear Film

 - Jennifer Bruhns, Undergraduate HHMI scholar (Summer 2011, 2012), Independent study 12S and UG thesis 12-13; starting New England College of Optometry in 2013.
 Jen won the departmental undergraduate research award in Spring 2013.

 - Vikramjit Singh, Undergraduate summer scholar 2012 and UG thesis 12-13.

 - Dylan Chapp, Undergraduate summer scholar 2012 and independent study 2012-13.
 BS in Mathematics 2014.
 Dylan is currently an RA in the UD CIS department.
 Dylan won the departmental undergraduate research award in Spring 2014.

 - Matthew Moye, Summer 2013 NSF REU student and AY 2013-14.
-Currently a graduate student in mathematics at NJIT.
+Matt went on to graduate study in mathematics at NJIT.

 - Justin Greer, Summer 2013 NSF REU student.
 Justin will attend Optometry school in Fall 2015.

 Back row, l to r: Quan, Joe, Longfei, Dylan, Kevin, Ryan.

 Front row, l to r: Toby, Nick, Rich, Matt, Justin.

 We celebrated a productive summer at lunch that day.

 Our group has been collaborating with Carolyn Begley's group at the Indiana University School of Optometry.
 They use several methods to image the tear film and are willing to share wonderful data with us too.
 The review article below is our biggest joint effort to date.
 This collaboration is funded by Carolyn's NIH grant from the National Eye Institute.